Manga mindset: Japan's biggest 'One Piece' fans

 “They told me, ‘Shohei, it was so you,'” Sato told AFP at his home in Tokyo, where plush toys of the reindeer-like character Chopper sit next to bookshelves packed with One Piece volumes.
 “I’ve lived my whole life alongside One Piece, so I wanted my wedding to honour it.”

 The latest movie in the franchise, One Piece Film: Red, was released in August and is already Japan’s highest-grossing film this year.
 Sato has seen it 21 times.
-The film has also been a hit abroad, especially in France, while fans came out in costume for a huge Times Square ad campaign ahead of the US release in November.
+The film has also been a hit abroad, especially in France, while fans came out in costume for a huge Times Square ad campaign ahead of the US release.

 The Knowledge King Quiz